bmcminn/bloggity/source/_posts/2015-11-05-how-to-plan-your-computer-build-or-upgrade.md

 -----

-### 2. Motherboard (MOBO)
+### 3. Motherboard (MOBO)

-The MOBO of your build is determined by
+Your MOBO will be directly influenced by what CPU you pick, mostly because the CPU socket is a critical thing you do not want to overlook.

+#### General notes:

-MOBO: something that supports the socket size/pinset of the processor you choose, and supports 4 slots of 1600Mhz+ DDR3 ram (most newer models do this up to 2400Mhz)
+- **Make sure the MOBO specifies the socket size/pinset of the processor you choose.**
-- WHATEVER MOBO YOU CHOOSE, make sure it matches the CPU socket number
     - some models support a range of socket types
     - Intel models are `LGA ####`
     - AMD are `AM#` or `AM#+`

+- The MOBO should at least support up to 4 slots of 1600Mhz+ DDR3 ram (most newer models do this up to 2400Mhz)
-- optional features are number of USB/USB3 ports, SATA ports, built-in ethernet/networking/wireless/bluetooth/audio
+- Optional features to keep in mind are number of USB/USB3 ports, SATA ports, built-in ethernet/networking/wireless/bluetooth/audio
 - another optional feature I like is a digital status code readout on-board.
 This will be a 2x 8-segment digital display that makes debugging your machine SO much easier.

 -----

-### 3. CPU cooling: Heatsink vs Liquid cooling
+### 4. CPU cooling: Heatsink vs Liquid cooling

 Most CPU's typically come with a fan cooled CPU heatsink from the manufacturer, but some don't.
 The heatsink is required to move heat away from the CPU to avoid destroying your computer.

 You have a number of options in this arena, between a fan cooled heatsink from the manufacture, an after market heatsink with better cooling performance, or a liquid cooling system.

 #### General notes:

 - Fan cooled and radiator style heatsinks are cheaper and offer decent cooling, but require adequate contact surface cleaning and thermal compound during installation to be effective.
 - Certain heatsink selections can be constrained by certain factors, such as physical size, CPU socket mounting types, power requirements, fan or no fan?, case size, conflicting component layout/clearance, etc.
 - Stock heatsinks bundled with your CPU are fine for typical builds, but if you plan to do marathon gaming sessions or heavy processing tasks, you may want to look into an after market heatsink to improve performance.

 #### Recommended Brands: